Erastus B. Wolcott

-Erastus Bradley Wolcott (October 18, 1804 – January 5, 1880) was an American physician, surgeon, and Wisconsin pioneer.
+Erastus Bradley Wolcott (October 18, 1804 – January 5, 1880) was an American medical soctor, surgeon, and Wisconsin pioneer.
 He was surgeon general of Wisconsin during the American Civil War, serving nearly 20 years, from 1861 until his death in 1880.
 He was also known for being the first physician to excise a Human kidney.
 In contemporaneous documents, his name was often abbreviated as E. B. Wolcott.

+Wolcott is immortalized with a 15ft bronze equestrian statue in the center of Milwaukee's Lake Park.

 Early life

 Erastus B. Wolcott was born in Yates County, New York, in October 1804.
 He received a thorough academic and fine arts education.
 He and his brothers and cousins were all well trained in musical instruments and, as children, performed for the Marquis de Lafayette during his visit to Rochester, New York, in 1825.
 In the meantime, Wolcott had been studying a medical apprenticeship under Joshua Lee, and was licensed to practice medicine in Yates County that same year.
 For the next several years, he served as a medical advisor and surgeon for a mining company in North Carolina while also maintaining a medical practice in Charleston, South Carolina.

 In 1830, he attended the College of Physicians and Surgeons of New York.
 He graduated in 1833, and took up a practice in New York for three years.

 In 1836, he passed a medical board examination and was appointed a surgeon in the United States Army.
 In the federal service, he participated in the Cherokee removal, and was then assigned to Fort Mackinac, in the Michigan Territory.